szhong002/essays/nuclear-disasters/README.md

 Three brothers stole Cesium 137 from a nuclear waste factory in ==Tammiku, Estonia=={flyto:Q1356491,7}.
 One of the brothers placed the stolen metal block in his jacket pocket.
 He was hospitalized within 4 days and passed away just two days later, with the cause of death determined to be kidney failure, showing no signs of radiation injury.
 Unaware of the danger, the victim's stepson placed the metal in a kitchen drawer.
 After eight days, he too was hospitalized, and radiation burns were detected on his body.
 The authorities were promptly notified.

-The man who carried the stolen source home received a dose of 183,000 rads to his thigh and a whole-body dose of 4,000 rads.
+The man who carried the stolen source home received a dose of ==183,000 rads=={description=" rad stands for radiation absorbed dose and measures the amount of energy deposited per unit of weight of human tissue.[^29] A rem is the dosage received from the exposure to a rad.
+It is the number of rads multiplied by the quality factor of the particular source of radiation. [^30]"} to his thigh and a whole-body dose of 4,000 rads.
 Other family members also received whole-body doses ranging from 100 to 400 rads.
 Tragically, even the family dog, which slept near the metal, succumbed to the radiation exposure and died.[^8]

 #### <a id="Guangzhou-radiological-assault">Guangzhou radiological assault</a>